 What are your favorite ways to use Rose?

 Leave us a comment with your answers and let’s keep this conversation going!

-You can find the rest enjoy this video and profile in full, by becoming a member of the Inner Sanctum.
-Get your membership today for just $15.99/month and begin your learning journey with meditations, lessons, recipes, interviews, bonus resources, and member discounts.
+You can enjoy this video and profile in full by becoming a member of the Inner Sanctum.
+Get your membership today for just $15.99/month, and begin your learning journey with meditations, lessons, recipes, interviews, bonus resources, and member discounts.